Lucas-C/rpg-bonhomme/README.md

 # Resources

-Zero JavascriptS dependencies, only 3 Python requirements..
+- zero Javascript dependencies, only 2 Python requirements
-The banner is from [FreebieVectors](http://www.freebievectors.com/fr/apercu-vecteur/150/rubans-banniere-vecteur-libre-symbole/).
+- the banner is from [FreebieVectors](http://www.freebievectors.com/fr/apercu-vecteur/150/rubans-banniere-vecteur-libre-symbole/)
-All icons are from Google Material Design icons set (CC BY 4.0) : https://github.com/google/material-design-icons The default avatar image was made by [NoHoDamon](https://www.flickr.com/photos/nohodamon/6485519491/in/photolist-7HSNkN-rzqCWQ-7HSNxA-5JtRYh-apeuDG-6MdYX2-aT6YZz-dRq1jf-dbRcxi-6igHjz-PHJD6-dN5YT-79V2QG-5ShoNL-FAQmN-4mU9vu-9rBg5B-9rBg8M-5ShoaN-5Z7D5b-EMUuT-78gz6Q-Gn5u9-GRGtNs) (CC BY-NC-ND)
+- all icons are from Google Material Design icons set (CC BY 4.0) : https://github.com/google/material-design-icons
+- the default avatar image was made by [NoHoDamon](https://www.flickr.com/photos/nohodamon/6485519491/in/photolist-7HSNkN-rzqCWQ-7HSNxA-5JtRYh-apeuDG-6MdYX2-aT6YZz-dRq1jf-dbRcxi-6igHjz-PHJD6-dN5YT-79V2QG-5ShoNL-FAQmN-4mU9vu-9rBg5B-9rBg8M-5ShoaN-5Z7D5b-EMUuT-78gz6Q-Gn5u9-GRGtNs) (CC BY-NC-ND)

 # Notes

 - why this project name ?
 It's a reference to the line "T'as tué mon bonhomme !" from the video "Tom et ses chums!
 Farador D&D" : http://youtu.be/T9FMURHhgzc?t=4m40s
 - in case you want to add a character sheet in PDF format, you can use `pdftoppm` then ImageMagick `convert` to get a PNG image file.